Yelfive/md-notes/PHP/Error Handling.md

 - `try`
     First of all, compiler executes `try` block
 - `catch`
-    This block will be executed when any exception, as long as it's the defined one `catch (Exception $e)`, occurs
+    This block will be executed when corresponding exception occurs, and `return` act just like in `try`
 - `finally`
     No matter what happens(exception or not, return or not, exception inside or not), this block will be executed